 a.
 The total number of officers who may be recommended in each competitive category shall be the number that most closely approximates the percentage set forth below of in-zone eligible officers determined as of the date the boards convene.
-The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-24 Active-Duty Navy Officer Promotion Plan, and furnish the number to the boards.
+The Chief of Naval Personnel shall determine the number of in-zone eligible officers on the convening date, calculate the number that may be recommended for promotion under the percentages set forth in the FY-24 Navy Reserve Officer Promotion Plan, and furnish the number to the boards.

 b.
-If the computation results in a fraction of a number of 0.5 or greater, that fraction is rounded up to the nearest whole number unless that rounded number is itself greater than 95% of the in-zone eligible officers, in which case the fraction is rounded down to the nearest whole number.
+If the computation results in a fraction of a number of 0.5 or greater, the fraction is rounded up to the nearest whole number.
 If the computation results in a fraction of a number less than 0.5, that fraction is rounded down to the nearest whole number.
 The boards may recommend up to the number provided by the Chief of Naval Personnel.